-- Should the penetration testing company simulate an external malicious actor to accurately test our existing security protections?
+- Should the penetration testing company simulate an external malicious actor to test our existing security protections accurately?

 - Isn’t getting insider information about the network or application before the test a kind of cheating?

-To answer such questions, consider the benefits and drawbacks of each of the three methods of penetration testing: black-box, grey-box, and white-box.
+To answer such questions, consider the benefits and drawbacks of each method of penetration testing, which you will find below:

-The tester is not given access to the web applications or networks in a black-box engagement.
+In a black-box engagement, the tester is not given access to the web applications or networks.
 The tester must do reconnaissance to get the sensitive information required to proceed.

-This approach is the most realistic simulation of a cyber-attack available.
+This approach is the most realistic simulation of a cyber-attack.
 However, it takes a long time and has the most significant risk of overlooking a vulnerability within a network or application’s internal parts.
-A real-life attacker usually has no time limits and can create an attack strategy over months while waiting for the ideal chance.
+A real-life attacker usually has no time limits and can create an attack strategy over months while waiting for the ideal chance to strike.

-Furthermore, various defensive technologies are available within networks to aid in the prevention of existing vulnerabilities being exploited.
-Even if a vulnerability still exists, several web browsers now offer options to prevent attacks.
-All that may be necessary is a change in settings or a connection from a different browser version to exploit the vulnerability.
+Furthermore, various defensive technologies are available within networks to prevent existing vulnerabilities from being exploited.
+Several web browsers now offer options to prevent attacks even if a vulnerability still exists.
+However, changing the settings or connecting from a different browse is all that may be needed to exploit the said vulnerability.

-The fact security settings keep a vulnerability from being discovered or exploited does not indicate the vulnerability does not exist or is being mitigated.
+The fact that security settings keep a vulnerability from being discovered or exploited does not indicate the vulnerability does not exist or is being mitigated.
 It simply signifies that some other variable is influencing the outcome.
-Someone with more time can eventually exploit this false sense of security to investigate this attack surface thoroughly.
+Someone with more time can eventually take advantage of this false sense of security.

-Beginning with basic background knowledge and low-level credentials facilitates a more efficient and simplified process.
-This knowledge and limited access can save time during the reconnaissance phase, allowing the consultants to concentrate their efforts on exploiting possible vulnerabilities in higher-risk systems rather than trying to figure out where they could be.
+Beginning with basic background knowledge and low-level credentials facilitates a more efficient and simplified process when it comes to penetration testing.
+This knowledge and limited access can save time during the reconnaissance phase, allowing the consultants to concentrate their efforts on exploiting possible vulnerabilities in higher-risk systems rather than trying to figure out where they could be in the first place.

-Gray-box testing allows the tester to get internal access and information in the form of lower-level credentials, application logic flow charts, or network infrastructure maps.
-This access can represent an attacker who has already breached the network’s perimeter and has restricted inside access or a malicious insider.
+Gray-box testing allows the tester to gain internal access and information from lower-level credentials, application logic flow charts, and/or network infrastructure maps.
+This access can represent a malicious insider or an attacker who has already breached the network’s perimeter and has restricted access.

 When performing white-box testing, the penetration test consultant has complete access to all web applications and systems.
 The consultant also has network access with high-level capabilities and can see source code.

-White-box testing is often reserved for high-risk systems or those that process sensitive data since it takes so much time to analyze all parts of the system properly.
+White-box testing is often reserved for high-risk systems or those that process sensitive data since it takes so much time to properly analyze all parts of the system.